shuaibiyy/haproxy-config-generator/README.md

 You need to have [Terraform](https://www.terraform.io/) installed and a functioning [AWS](https://aws.amazon.com/) account to deploy this project.

+[Lambda-Registry](https://github.com/shuaibiyy/lambda-registry) is an iteration of this project that adds support for persisting the state of past services.
+Past services are services for which HAProxy configs have previously been generated.
+This state is then consolidated into future configs upon request.

 ## Usage

 Follow these steps to deploy: